How does this medication work? What will it do for me?

 Stop taking the medication and contact your doctor immediately if you experience symptoms or signs suggestive of stomach ulcers or bleeding in the stomach, such as black, tarry stools, or spitting up blood.
 There may not be any pain associated with bleeding in the stomach and these reactions can occur at any time during treatment, without warning.

 Heart disease: As with other NSAIDs, diclofenac sodium – misoprostol may lead to an increased risk of heart failure, heart attack, or stroke which can be fatal.
 The risk of this occurring appears to increase with higher doses, the length of time this medication is used, and is also increased for people who have already had a heart attack or have heart disease.
+The lowest effective dose of this medication should be used for the shortest period of time.
 If you have a history of heart problems, or are at risk of developing heart problems, discuss the risks and benefits of using this medication with your doctor.

 Contact your doctor as soon as possible if you experience signs of decreasing heart function, such as swelling in the hands and feet, difficulty breathing when lying down, or easily becoming short of breath.